Ready to Get Your Logo?

 Logo Size for Websites

-Creating your own website, or editing one, can be a lot of fun, especially when you get to add the logo.
+We know first hand that creating your own website, or editing one, can be a lot of fun, especially when you get to add the logo.
 Website logo sizes depend on where you are trying to put the logo.
 Wix Blog discusses the different dimensions logos can be on websites.
 They recommend your logo size be under 200 KB in order to keep the website running smoothly.
 Too many large files can cause a lot of problems, so make sure to check your logo size.
 The website logo size for headers has more flexibility than other areas depending on how it is placed.
 Typically, it is placed on the left side of the screen near the name of your group.
 Wix Blog recommends using SVG files so that the logo can be resized easily.

 160 x 160 px